As-shihab/aptigen-releases/README.md

 Welcome to the **official Aptigen Release Repository**.
 This repository contains **production-ready builds** of Aptigen across multiple platforms, including Desktop and Mobile.

-> 🔒 Source code is maintained in a private development repository.
-> This repository is used only for distributing verified release binaries.

----

 ## 📦 Available Platforms